ramate-io/ramate/rroad/rera-000-000-000-dulan/rroad-000-000-039/README.md

 Review the model from **[T3](#t3-try-out-revenue-models)**.
 Decide upon improvements.
 Rinse and repeat.

-We believe we should target covering 50% of total costs with this model.
-We are prepared to run Ramate at a loss of another year, but also expect smaller ventures in the vein of [T1.4](#t14-experiment-with-some-less-intensive-ventures) should bear some fruit.

 #### T6.2: Improve relevant technology
 - **Leads:** [Liam Monninger](mailto:liam@ramate.io)